nih-cfde/public-website-content/products/draft-C2M2_specification_with_Levels_glossary.md

 ##### Metadata Ingest
 Assigning identifiers to the objects and then extracting or creating metadata for these objects.

-##### Richness Levels
-A qualifier indicative of the depth and granularity of an object model or Entity Relationship Model.
-In the context of CFDE, the C2M2 model is described by the following increasing richness levels: [Level-0, Level-1, Level-2]

 ##### Subject
 A study participant (human, animal) from which samples may be obtained.